georgeglessner/tcp-encrypted-chat/README.md

 # tcp-encrypted-chat

+## Synopsis
+Multiple clients are supported by one server and use RSA and Fernet's symmetric encryption to ensure secure chat communication.

 ## Commands
 - Get a list of all clients:              `$clients`
 - Broadcast a message to all clients:     `$broadcast [message]`